FortuneFire/fortune-portfolio/README.md

 # Fortune Portfolio

-A professional, maintainable portfolio website designed to showcase expertise in web development, web design, and graphic design.
-This project focuses on high usability, clean architecture, and practical implementation.
+A personal portfolio website built to display web development and design projects.
+The application is built with Angular and Firebase, functioning as a content management system for project data and media.

 ---

-## Overview
+🔗 Live Project

-This repository houses a full-stack personal portfolio built with **Angular** and **Firebase**.
-Unlike a static site, this serves as a lightweight content management system, allowing for dynamic project updates and structured content delivery.
+fortune-portfolio-b56b3.web.app

 ---